dbergunder/wordpress-project-skeleton/README.md

 ## WordPress composer skeleton with WP-CLI and Deployer
-The intent of this project framework is to support more easily support releases and continuous integration into a wordpress site.
+The intent of this project framework is to assist with releases and continuous integration for a wordpress site.

 *WIP*